-Residence Life Managers
+Residence Life Manager

-Residence Life Managers (RLM) are fulltime, professional live-in staff responsible for establishing a strong residence community, managing community standards, and crisis response.
-An RLM is on-duty every day of the week, 24/7, to provide support.
-Questions can be directed to reslife@dal.ca or visit the office of the RLM in your building during office hours, which are posted outside each office.
+Residence Life Managers (RLM) are fulltime, professional live-in staff responsible for establishing a strong residence community, managing the community standards, and crisis response.
+An RLM is on-duty in a rotation with a RLD to assist students and Student Leaders in Residence.
+RLM are responsible for supervisory tasks for RLD's and Student Leaders in Residence.
+Questions or concerns can be directed to residencelife.ac@dal.ca or visit the office of the RLM on campus during office hours, M-F 8:00am - 4:00pm.